-Using the LEAPS technology, CEL-SCI has also tested in preclinical studies a potential peptide treatment for H1N1 (swine flu) hospitalized patients.
-This LEAPS flu treatment is designed to focus on the conserved, non-changing epitopes of the different strains of Type A Influenza viruses (H1N1, H5N1, H3N1, etc.), including "swine", "avian or bird", and "Spanish Influenza", in order to minimize the chance of viral "escape by mutations" from immune recognition.
-Therefore one should think of this treatment not really as an H1N1 treatment, but as a potential pandemic flu treatment.
-CEL-SCI's LEAPS flu treatment contains epitopes known to be associated with immune protection against influenza in animal models.
+Using the LEAPS technology, CEL-SCI has also tested in preclinical studies a potential peptide treatment for H1N1 (swine flu) hospitalized patients, a disease which does not represent a problem any more.
+Therefore CEL-SCI is no longer developing a treatment against H1N1.
+This LEAPS flu treatment was designed to focus on the conserved, non-changing epitopes of the different strains of Type A Influenza viruses (H1N1, H5N1, H3N1, etc.), including "swine", "avian or bird", and "Spanish Influenza", in order to minimize the chance of viral "escape by mutations" from immune recognition.